joskid/tiote/README.rst

 * python-mysqldb ( enables support for MySQL databases)
 * static-files app for Django versions less than 1.3
 * django session app
-* Enabled javascript in your browser (if not already enabled)
+* Enabled javascript and Cookies in your browser (if not already enabled)

 Installation
 ============